-Oceaneering has submitted permit application L23-010 to conduct a G&G activity on the OCS.
-The permit application proposes to conduct a high resolution geophysical (HRG) survey using an autonomous underwater vehicle (AUV).
-A CHIRP sub-bottom profiler, sidescan sonar, and a multibeam echosounder will be utilized for the survey.
-This information will be used as part of a seabed survey investigation.
+Echo has submitted permit application L24-002 to conduct a G&G activity on the OCS.
+The permit application proposes to conduct a high-resolution geophysical survey (HRG) using an autonomous underwater vehicle (AUV).
+A high-resolution CHIRP sub-bottom profiler, multibeam echosounder, and a sidescan sonar will be utilized for this survey activities.
+This information can be utilized to provide data for a geohazards analysis.
 Additional information regarding other survey activities can be found in Appendix F of the GOM G&G PEIS.